-Parents leaning in the direction of private education have to ask themselves if it’s worth it to pay a high cost for the perks that private schools claim to offer.
-Though even calculating the true cost of education has been further complicated by new tax rules laid out by the DeVos-led Department of Education.
+Parents leaning in the direction of private education have to ask themselves if it’s worth it to pay a high cost for the perks that private schools claim to offer, though calculating the true cost of education has been further complicated by new tax rules laid out by the DeVos-led Department of Education.
 There are also personal priorities related to faith and culture.
 For some parents, cost is secondary to the perceived advantages of, for instance, a private Catholic or other faith-based school over a secular public school education.

 These questions have arguably never been harder to answer.
 According to the National Center for Education Statistics, some 57 million kids enrolled this year in public, private, charter, and parochial schools nationwide, the largest student population in our history.
 When it comes to the old public vs. private school conundrum, there are abundant practical considerations, that go beyond cost.